cilium/cilium/Documentation/network/concepts/masquerading.rst

 .. note::

-    eBPF based masquerading is currently not supported for IPv6 traffic.
+    - The eBPF-based ip-masq-agent is not supported for IPv6 traffic.
+    - eBPF-based masquerading for IPv6 is not compatible with the host firewall.

 iptables-based
 **************